Design

 Nike took the win because they displayed three products in one row, with their product size being big enough to grab most of the attention.
 Adidas took a different approach, where attention was divided more across their products.
 The first shoe displayed on Nike’s website got 11.2% more attention than the one displayed by Adidas.
 The heatmap shows the attention spread across all three products for Nike, whereas for Adidas, the first and third products are not getting much attention at all.

-Within a few minutes, expose.io gave unique insights into how well the webshop is developed and if the elements that matter the most are getting enough attention.
+Within a few minutes, expoze.io gave unique insights into how well the webshop is developed and if the elements that matter the most are getting enough attention.

 Even though AI has overcome many challenges for UX designers, it also has some limitations!